OtavioLMS/mars_explorers/README.md

 ```

 ## Output
-the output will have the same directory and extension as its input counterpart for each environment, the difference being only thet the file name will be output instead of input
+The output will have the same directory and extension as its input counterpart for each environment, the difference being only thet the file name will be output instead of input

-probes that go beyond the limits of the plateau(higher than set on the input file or lower than zero for either axis) will be indicated on the output, so will probes whose path is blocked by previously executed probes
+Probes that go beyond the limits of the plateau(higher than set on the input file or lower than zero for either axis) will be indicated on the output, so will probes whose path is blocked by previously executed probes

 ### output example: